 - PDF Workbook

-Students will have access to recordings of all lessons for 30 days from the date of purchase.
+Students will have LIFETIME access to recordings of all lessons and materials.

 Pricing is listed in USD.
 No refunds once purchased.